the One FAQ to rule them all!

 After you take admission, that’s it for 30th.
 You can take some time off and look around the campus, meet seniors and staff and take care of other things.
 Then is the orientations.
 You will be informed about everything on campus and about BITS.
 Finally, it’s the academic registration, where you decide your time-table.
 Classes start immediately after all of these are done, so you can expect them to begin by 4 August.

-So don’t the fourth iteration people miss some classes?
+So don’t the fifth iteration people miss some classes?

 How are classes in BITS?